6 takeaways from the biggest primary night of 2018

 Washington (CNN)In California, Democrats are hopeful they've avoided the potential nightmare of being locked out of winnable House races due to the state's unique primary system that allows the top two candidates of any party to advance.

-But many of those races remained undecided as of Wednesday morning, and there are many more ballots to count.
+Still, some of those races remained too close to call Wednesday morning, with many more ballots to count.

+Democrat Gil Cisneros will face Republican Young Kim in California's 39th District, one of several competitive seats in Orange County, a crucial battleground in November's midterm elections, CNN projects.

-In retiring Rep. Darrell Issa's district, one Democrat will advance, CNN projects.
-But in two other Republican-held districts the party was worried about -- those of Rep. Dana Rohrabacher and retiring Rep. Ed Royce -- it's still unclear if a Democrat will advance to the general election.
+In retiring Rep. Darrell Issa's 49th District, CNN projects that one Democrat will advance -- though it's still a tight three-way race to see which Democrat that will be.

+Those developments were a relief for Democrats, who spent months trying to winnow their larger-than-ever pools of candidates due to California's "jungle" primary.

+In two other races -- GOP Rep. Dana Rohrabacher's 48th District and Rep. Jeff Denham's 10th District -- Democrats led for the second spot in the general election, but the races were too close to call.
+And because California accepts mail-in ballots through the end of this week, as long as they were postmarked by Tuesday, it could take days or even weeks to identify the candidates who advance.

-Sen. Dianne Feinstein sailed through her primary, although who she will face in the general election remains unclear.
+Sen. Dianne Feinstein sailed through her primary and will face Senate Majority Leader Kevin de León in the general election.
 Former San Francisco Mayor Gavin Newsom advanced to the general election in the governor's race and will face Republican John Cox, who had the backing of President Donald Trump.

-But several key House contests were still to be decided as the counting continued overnight.

 Here are six other takeaways from the most important night yet on 2018's political calendar:

-Note: This story has been updated to reflect election results.